 All operators provide the tours with the aim of generating revenue and income while different models and narratives exists pertaining to the social benefit of the tours, and we will discuss these in the next section in more detail.

 Slum tourism in Kibera has existed since 2009, when organisations such as Kibera Tours (KT) and Explore Kibera Tours (EKT) started operating.
 Today they both offer tours all year round and are widely referred to in guidebooks and on travel web pages (e.g. TripAdvisor).
-We estimate on information provided by the tour operators that approximately 1,500 tourists took part in slum tours in Kibera in 2013.
+We estimate, based on information provided by the tour operators, that approximately 1,500 tourists took part in slum tours in Kibera in 2013.
 KT was co-founded in 2009 by a Dutch NGO worker together with two Kenyan co-founders.
 One of the co-founders told us in an interview that the original idea for KT had resulted from guiding foreign donors and NGO workers around Kibera.
 KT requires that their guides be born and raised in Kibera, as they are considered to be better suited for the job.
 EKT was founded in 2009.
 The Kenyan founder co-operated with an American partner initially, but today conducts the business autonomously.
 Most slum tours are conducted by the founder, but additional guides are hired in peak seasons.
 The guides are required to know Kibera well, and need to possess the right personality.
 As one of the KT founder explained, guides need to

-“...speak English and Swahili, and know the area very well.
+“...speak English and Swahili, and know the area very well. ...
 So it is better to be a local or walk with locals closely, and then it will be okay.
 They know the areas, they know the people, they know the problems and the solutions.”
+(KT)

 A more recent tour operator is Kibera United For Everyday Slum Tours (KUFET), founded in 2012 by a Kibera resident.
 It is part of a charitable organisation that has operated in Kibera for many years with different community empowerment projects, and developed the slum tours after having offered volunteer tourism since 2010.
 This followed a suggestion from a foreign donor, who linked the organisation to existing volunteer tourism networks.
-Only in 2012 2-3 slum tour added to the overall programme of the organisation.
+Only in 2012 was a 2-3 hour slum tour added to the overall programme of the organisation.
 KUFET is relatively small with approximately 20 tourists per month.
 Most of the tours are conducted by the founder, who has strong social ties in the community of Kibera.

-There are other large scale tour operators, mainly in the Safari business, that offer slum tours in Kibera, but they do not conduct the tours partnerships with the two aforementioned larger slum tourism operators in Kibera.
+There are other large scale tour operators, mainly in the Safari business, that offer slum tours in Kibera, but they do not conduct the tours, instead forming partnerships with the two aforementioned larger slum tourism operators in Kibera.
 All three main tour operators in Kibera see it as a requirement for their guides to possess extensive knowledge of and have social ties in the slum, as well as understand the needs of the tourists.
 However, most guides are self-taught.
 All operators are generating income with varying narratives about the social benefits of the tours.